 Brown Sugar Alternatives for Gingerbread Cookies

 Typically, when swapping sugars I trade wet for wet and dry for dry, but since I’m not using eggs in this recipe, I have a little leeway here.
 I chose to use maple syrup because it’s Canadian and awesome, filled with antioxidants, potassium, magnesium, calcium, iron and zinc.

-Don’t forget that molasses is a sweetener, too: it’s by-product of the processing of sugar cane into refined white sugar.
-It has all the nutrients that were stripped from the sugar cane and it’s especially high in iron and calcium, just in case you’re iron deficient or need to build your bones.
-I like to use blackstrap molasses, but you can use another type if that’s what you’ve got in your kitchen.
+Don’t forget that molasses is a sweetener, too: blackstrap molasses is a by-product of the processing of sugar cane into refined white sugar.
+It has all the nutrients that were stripped from the sugar cane and it’s especially high in iron and calcium, just in case you’re iron deficient or need to build your bones. (fancy molasses is sugarcane juice inverted into a syrup which is different fro blackstrap molasses).
+I prefer to use blackstrap molasses, but you can use another type if that’s what you’ve got in your kitchen.